Shaaali/identity-apps/docs/quickstarts/qsg-saml-webapp-java-ee.md

 Follow the steps given below to deploy a sample Java EE web application in your local environment and secure it with Asgadeo using SAML.

-# Prerequisites
+## Prerequisites
 - [Download](https://tomcat.apache.org/tomcat-9.0-doc/) Apache Tomcat 9.x or 8.x in your local environment.
 - You need to have a web application registered.
 If you don't, <a href ="/guides/applications/web-app/saml/register-app">register a SAML application</a> in Asgardeo.
 - Only <a href="/guides/user-management/manage-users/user-accounts/customer/">customer</a> users can log in to applications. <a href ="/guides/user-management/manage-users/user-accounts/customer/#onboard-customer-user">Create a customer account</a> if you don't already have one.

 ## Download the sample

-Click on the **Download sample** button below to download the sample.
-Alternatively, you can choose to view the source code by clicking on the **View source** button.
+Click the **Download sample** button to download the sample.
+You can also choose to view the source before doing so.

 <Button
     buttonType='grey-outlined-icon'